Things to do in London in 4 days

 Changing of the Guard at Buckingham Palace

-Nothing more typical to start your trip to London than to see the famous Changing of the Guard at Buckingham Palace.
+Nothing more typical to start your trip to London than watching the famous Changing of the Guard at Buckingham Palace.
 Obviously, this palace is also a must-see in itself, but if you are in the area at 11 am you should not miss the ceremony with which the changing of the guard takes place.

 Westminster Cathedral

 Although less famous than the nearby abbey of the same name, Westminster Cathedral deserves a brief stop.
-It is the most important Catholic temple in England and Wales and was built on the condition that its interior did not resemble the abbey.
+It is the most important Catholic church in England and Wales and was built on the condition that its interior did not resemble the abbey.

-In it, you can see the famous St. Edward's Tower, as well as the Chapel of the Holy Sacrament.
+In it, you can see the famous St. Edward's Tower, as well as the Chapel of the Blessed Sacrament.
 If you are a fan, you may be interested to know that it is the only cathedral in the world with daily sung masses.

 Westminster Abbey

 One of the must-see places in London is Westminster Abbey.
-You should calculate that a complete visit will take you about two hours and you can enter with the London Pass tourist card or by purchasing tickets for Westminster Abbey in advance.
+You should calculate that a full visit will take you about two hours and you can enter with the London Pass tourist card or by purchasing tickets for Westminster Abbey in advance.

 This abbey is the oldest temple of the British capital.
 It is an Anglican Gothic church, although its size is the same as that of a cathedral.
 It is here where they produce the coronations and funerals of the kings of the country.

 In addition, inside you will find tombs of some important figures in British history, such as Isaac Newton, Charles Dickens, Charles Darwin and Geoffrey Chaucer.
-Likewise, the remains of the kings of England also rest there.
+Likewise, the remains of the kings of England also rest there

 Big Ben